The chorizo. The Spanish tradition

 - The period of maturation is a process of drying and acquisition of texture, while the natural flavors develop.
 The chorizos are cured for around 50 days in a cool dry place.
 Sometimes the sausages are usually smoked over oak wood and then we let them dry on a cool place.

-There are many types of chorizos depending on the meat and the spices used in its production.
+There are many types of chorizos in Spain depending on the meat and the spices used in its production.
 Also depends on the curing area, onthe way they are tied or their size or their weight, etc..

 - Chorizo Iberico Bellota : made with Iberian Pork Ham, or the pigs get Bellota Iberian ham .